hckmd/hckmd.github.io/projects/med-dt-article.md

     <p>
         The MEd:DT program ran during 2020 and 2021 and most of the cohort would be considered to be early adopters of teaching DT compared to the general teacher population in Australia.
         We observed that the MEd:DT teachers were enthusiastic about learning DT and supportive of colleagues who were learning DT, through running their own PL and creating teaching resources.
-        As the teaching of DT is compulsory from F-8 in Australia, there is a need to upskill a large number of teachers and PL providers should also aim to support teachers share their knowledge and experience with their colleagues [<a href="#ref-hickmott-2020" class="site-link">13</a>].
+        As the teaching of DT is compulsory from F-8 in Australia, there is a need to upskill a large number of teachers and PL providers should also aim to support teachers share their knowledge and experience with their colleagues [<a href="#ref-hickmott-2020" class="site-link" aria-label="Reference 13, Hickmott, 2020">13</a>].
         The MEd:DT teachers had the opportunity to choose units where they learned about leadership and change in schools systems and to develop resources for their colleagues in a capstone project.
         We heard several anecdotes from the teachers about how they support their colleagues but future research could investigate how the teachers disseminate what they have learned in similar programs to their colleagues and wider PL networks, particularly after they have finished their whole degree.
     </p>